 Ran a paid-for DMP.
 Deeply respect those who self-manage a DMP; it is possible to do with the help of fellow CAGGERS

 Offered F&F to all my creditors.
-All closed out bar a particularly intransigent and stubborn one.
+All closed out including a particularly intransigent and stubborn one - who eventually saw sense after 10 months of nonsense!

 had a letter off them yesterday as Lee has tried to help me in the past but had no joy from him